Commercial Fishing Permit

 - Statewaters Groundfish *

-* denotes limited entry fishery - endorsements may be available by transfer
+* Denotes limited entry fishery - endorsements may be available by transfer.
+Must be renewed by February 28th in the given fishing year.

 Transfer of Limited Entry Permits or Endorsements